EmQM17 – Towards Ontology of Quantum Mechanics and the Conscious Agent26/10 – 28/10/2017, University of London, Senate House, Beveridge Hall Related

 ● What new experiments might yield breakthroughs towards answering the question of whether or not ontological approaches to quantum mechanics could ever be validated?

 ● What is the role of the experimenter agent/scientific observer in realist quantum mechanics?
 Do free will and consciousness matter?
-What is agency, including the ability to know and control?
+What is agency, e.g., the ability to control outcomes?

 ● What is the future of scientific explanation?
 Is scientific metaphysics, e.g., the notions of reality, causality, or physical influence, obsolete in mathematical accounts of the quantum world?

-● Why emergence?
-What distinguishes weak emergence, e.g., supervenience, from strong, physical emergence?
+● Why quantum emergence?
+What distinguishes weak emergence, e.g., supervenience, from strong emergence?
 What is the ontological status of epistemically-inaccessible quantum states?

 ● What is David Bohm’s legacy for the future of quantum physics?
-What is his contribution to quantum philosophy and to scientific views of reality characterized by monism and relationality?
+What is his contribution to philosophy and to scientific views of reality characterized by monism and a relational ontology?

 On the occasion of David Bohm’s 100th birthday, these and related questions will be addressed in search of a possible “deeper-level theory” for quantum mechanics that interconnects three fields of knowledge: emergence, the quantum, and information.
 The symposium will offer an open forum for critically evaluating the prospects and significance – for 21st century physics – of ontological quantum mechanics, an approach which David Bohm helped pioneer.
 Contributions will be invited that present current advances in both standard as well as realist approaches to quantum mechanics, including new experiments, work in quantum foundations, and quantum philosophy.